-The Form Tutor will play a very important role in ensuring that all pupils are set up to meet the standards of appearance and attitude expected at St Gregory's, therefore starting the day the way that they need to continue it.
+The Form Tutor should play a very important role in ensuring that all pupils are set up to meet the standards of appearance and attitude expected at St. Gregory's, therefore starting the day the way that they need to continue it.

-Form tutors will carry out daily checks on:
+Form tutors should carry out daily checks on:

-- ➤ Uniform
+- Uniform

 - Makeup

-- Jewellery
+- > Jewellery

-The Form Tutor will be proactive in distributing makeup wipes/ confiscating items and recording this on SIMS.
+The Form Tutor who must be proactive in distributing makeup wipes/ confiscating items and recording this on SIMS.